pauldeen79/DialogFramework/README.md

 - Try to move interfaces from Abstractions to CodeGeneration, and remove references to Abstractions project.
 Use Domain implementations in signatures instead (inclusing enums, which need to be generated from Abstractions/CodeGeneration).
 - Create a minimal web api as a demo project, using some sort of state store (local in-memory cache?) for persisting state.
-- Review interface: Why do we have to send the dialog part for which we have results?
-We can simply use the current part id?
-- Review interface: Why do we have to send the result value type?
-It would be better if the domain simply gets it from the dialog part, using the dialog part id.